MiguelMSandin/phylogeniesQuickStart/README.md

 Phylogenetic inference .

 ## What is a phylogenetic tree?
-The simplest answer is **an hypothesis** on the evolutionary relationships among the studied set of *species*, understanding *species* as genes, proteins or traits.
+The simplest answer is **a hypothesis** on the evolutionary relationships among the studied set of taxa or *phylogenetic species*, understanding *species* as genes, proteins or traits.
+A phylogenetic tree represents a comparative method that meassures the accumulated change among *species*, normally meassured in rate of nucleotide substitution and interpreted as evolutionary change.
+Briefly, the structure of a tree is rather simple.
+A phylogenetic tree assumes a bifurcating evolution in which a given branch splits into two branches in a given node.
+Each node and all its descendent taxa correspond to a (monophyletic) clade.

 ![Tree structure](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step0_tree_structure.png)

-## Main steps
+## Main steps for phylogenetic reconstruction
 1. Select your *species*.
 2. Align sequences.
 3. Remove uninformative positions/columns.
 4. Run phylogenetic inference.